What is the Traffic Rate Limiting feature and how does it work?

 How does the Traffic Rate Limiting feature work?

-Let’s take the example where you limit to 10 requests within 60 seconds:
+Let’s take an example where you limit to 5 requests within 20 seconds:

 When a visitor loads a page on your site, attempts a login, or posts a comment, this will start a counter in the rate limiting system.